isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Chinese Dance.md

 </ul>
 <h4><strong>Community Engagement:</strong></h4>
 <p>Beyond our school, XMCD is committed to connecting with the broader community.
-Participation in events like the Singapore Youth Festival (SYF) expands our members' horizons, enabling them to connect with fellow dancers and industry professionals, fostering relationships that may lead to future collaborations and learning opportunities.</p>
+Participating in events like the SYF expands our members' horizons, enabling them to connect with fellow dancers and industry professionals, thus fostering relationships that may lead to future collaborations and learning opportunities.</p>
 <p>Public performances, such as the Ang Mo Kio-Hougang National Day Dinner
 and the Chinese Dance Fiesta, allow us to showcase the art form to a wider audience, promoting cultural appreciation and understanding within the